 The Ontario Health Insurance Plan pays for some out-of-province treatment- up to $400 CAN per day for hospital costs and $50 CAN for outpatient care, which is not even enough to cover the cost of an urgent care visit.

 Is there a travel medical insurance plan that covers pre-existing conditions?

 Yes.
 INF Elite & INF Premier plan will cover all pre-existing conditions.
-The common myth is that no visitors insurance plan covers pre-existing conditions.
+The common myth is that no Insurance for Visitors plan covers pre-existing conditions.
 That is categorically false.
 INF plans are the only travel insurance with cover pre-existing conditions.
 If you are looking for travel medical insurance that covers pre-existing conditions, INF provides the only comprehensive and limited benefit options for you.

 Most other plans offer something call acute onset of pre existing conditions.
 These plans say they will cover only in an emergency hospitalization.
 However, the language these plans allow the insurance companies to exclude any claim which come their way.
 It's a fact the acute onset plans do not pay claims for any pre-existing event.
 If you are looking for travel insurance which covers pre-existing- it is best to avoid acute onset plans.
 These plans will promise high policy maximums, but end up paying nothing.

 You can read some visitor medical insurance reviews for acute onset of pre-existing coverage.
 Once you read the real experiences of these clients- you will know to stay away from acute onset of pre-existing condition plans.